 - Canadian and foreign stocks

 Investing in an RRSP is advantageous because your investment can grow tax-free.
-And while you pay tax on withdrawals, you are in a lower tax bracket in retirement.
+And while you pay tax on withdrawals, you’re typically in a lower tax bracket in retirement.
 The money you lose to taxes is less than if you withdraw from your RRSP while earning a higher income.
-But it’s important to understand your RRSP contribution limits.

 One of the benefits of an RRSP is that any unused contribution room carries over to the following tax year.
 You can fill that allowance to the max every year until you reach it.
 The only exception to this rule is the age of the person holding the RRSP.
 You carry contribution room forward year-over-year, until the age maximum of 71 years old.
 This is when you must close your RRSP.